jrayback/spring-petclinic/readme.md

-# Spring PetClinic Sample Application - Edited by Mr. Rayback
+# Spring PetClinic Sample Application - Edited by Jonathan Rayback

 ## Understanding the Spring Petclinic application with a few diagrams